thenick775/mgba/README.md

 # mGBA

 This is my fork of endrift's personal fork of mGBA.
-My goal here was to make a fully functional wasm setup condensing some of the work in the surrounding community.
+My goal here was to make a fully functional wasm setup condensing some of the work in the surrounding community, including javascript bindings for the most common emulator actions.

-To build this branch and obtain a WASM and js file, run either of the following in the repo's root directory:
+To build this branch and obtain a WASM, js, and type definition files, run either of the following in the repo's root directory:

 ```
-# using newer emscripten/emsdk:3.1.46
+# using local build from pinned emcc from emscripten/emsdk:3.1.46
-# see Dockerfile for more information
-cd ./src/platform/wasm/docker;
+cd ./src/platform/wasm/docker && \
-docker build -t local-mgba/wasm:1.0 .;
+docker build -t local-mgba/wasm:1.0 . && \
-cd ./../../../..;
+cd ./../../../.. && \
 docker run --rm -t -v $PWD:/home/mgba/src <generated image ID>;
 ```

 ```
-# using older mgba/wasm image based on trzeci/emscripten-slim
+# using the latest emcc version and public mgba/wasm image
 docker run --rm -t -v $PWD:/home/mgba/src mgba/wasm
 ```

 Once this has completed, your compiled files can be found at:

 ```
+./build-wasm/wasm/mgba.d.ts
 ./build-wasm/wasm/mgba.js
 ./build-wasm/wasm/mgba.wasm
 ```